 When Ethan Brooks pushed open the kitchen door that night, he expected nothing more dramatic than a glass of water and five hours of sleep.

-He had come home early without warning, too tired for the investor dinner his assistant had spent three days arranging and too hollow to pretend otherwise.
-The house was quiet in the way large houses often are—beautiful, expensive, and faintly lifeless.
+He had come home early without warning, too exhausted for the investor dinner his assistant had spent three days arranging and too hollow to pretend otherwise.
+The house was quiet in the way large houses often are — expensive, polished, and faintly lifeless.
 Most of the lights were off.
-The marble floors held the day’s coolness.
-Somewhere a clock ticked with irritating confidence.
+The marble floors still held the day’s coolness.
+Somewhere, a clock ticked with the smug precision of something that had never once doubted its own place in the world.

 Then he saw her.

-Grace Miller, his housekeeper of almost twelve years, was sitting on the kitchen floor with her back against a cabinet.
+Grace Miller, his housekeeper of nearly twelve years, was sitting on the kitchen floor with her back against the cabinets.

-She had a plate on her lap and was eating cold rice and eggs quickly, like someone trying to finish before being discovered.
-She still wore her work clothes: a faded gray shirt, dark slacks, and old slippers flattened at the heel.
-Her hair had come loose at the temples.
+She had a plate balanced on her lap and was eating cold rice and eggs quickly, like someone trying to finish before being discovered.
+She was still in her work clothes: a faded gray shirt, dark slacks, old slippers flattened at the heel.
+Her hair had loosened at the temples.
 Her eyes were swollen.

 Not tired.